SeboLab/Realtime-speaker-identification/README.md

 ## What is it?

-Uses pyannote and Whisper to get realtime transcriptions along with speaker lables through a streaming microphone
+Uses pyannote and Whisper to get realtime transcriptions along with speaker lables for two users speaking through a single streaming microphone

 ## Setup - For Everyone